xan105/Mini-Launcher/README.md

 ### `keygen?: string` (none)

-File path to a LUA script which role is to handle CD Key generation (see LUA Scripting for more details).<br />
+File path to a Lua script which role is to handle CD Key generation (see Lua Scripting for more details).<br />
 Path can be absolute or relative (to the current working dir).

 ### `addons?: []{ path: string, required?: boolean }` (none)